ottigeda/gexperts/branches/formatter/trunk/release/!Readme-Install.txt

 4. Extract this ZIP file somewhere.
 5. Copy all files from the extracted directory to the GExperts directory.
    (Do *NOT* copy the subdirectories!)
-6. Copy the appropriate GExperts DLL from one of the subdirectories EditorExpert or RegularExpert to the GExperts directory.
+6. Copy the appropriate GExperts DLL from the subdirectory DLLs to the GExperts directory.
 7. Start Delphi and check that the new GExperts DLL has been loaded by opening the GExperts About dialog.